sashinpivotal/scs-workshop-2018/README.md

     git checkout -b my-zipkin-start zipkin-start
     ```

     There is no "zipkin-start" tag.
-Please use the codebase of
+Please use the "solution" codebase of
     "Distributed Trace - Sleuth".

-    You will also need to download "zipkin.jar" using the following instruction
+    You will also need to download and run "zipkin.jar" using the following instruction

     ```
     curl -sSL https://zipkin.io/quickstart.sh | bash -s
     java -jar zipkin.jar
     ```

-    Or you can get "zipkin.jar" from [here](https://github.com/sashinpivotal/scs-workshop-2018/blob/master/zipkin.jar)